Accessibility Notice

 NEWSLETTER

-What's the Hottest Pepper?
+What's the Hottest Pepper in the World?

 It’s the question that starts fights among hardcore chiliheads: Which hot pepper brings the heat—as in BRINGS IT?